nuxeo-sandbox/nuxeo-s3-utils/README.md

 * `class` is required and must be exactly `org.nuxeo.s3utils.S3UtilsBlobProvider`
 * `cacheSize`, `cacheCount` and `cacheMinAge`: Optional.
 Handle the file cache, so when a file is downloaded from s3, it is cached, so if it is required later, it is already there.
-  * The cache is a LRU cache (Least Recent Update cache), and default values are "100 MB" for `cacheSize`, "10000" for `cacheCount`, and one hour ("3600") for `cacheMinAge`
+  * The cache is a LRU cache (Least Recently Used), and default values are "100 MB" for `cacheSize`, "10000" for `cacheCount`, and one hour ("3600") for `cacheMinAge`
 * `s3Handler`: optional.
 The name of the related `S3Handler`.
 It will be used to get the bucket and authentication etc. Not passed => use the default handler.
 * `noDefaultDownloadAbove`: Optional.
   * A number, in bytes, above which the action of downloading the blob will actually not download it, but download a place holder instead, containing just the basic info (file name, file size, mime type).
-These infos will be returned in a blob, trying to match the mime-ype of the original object, but it can't obviously be always relevant.
-Handled mime types are text/plain, application/pdf and image/jpeg-png.
+These infos will be returned in a blob, trying to match the mime-type of the original object, but it can't obviously be always relevant.
+Handled mime types are `text/plain`, `application/pdf`, `image/jpeg` and `image/png`.
   * So, **warning**:
     * thumbnail and full text index will of course not reflect the content of the distant file
     * Errors could occur in the log when Nuxeo tries to get a thumbnail/extract fulltext
   * The main goal of this parameter is to handle big files on S3, to avoid downloading them locally for handling of thumbnails and renditions.
-  * Notice you can always handle the thumbnail yourself (Add the `Thumbnail` facet and set an image to `thumb:thumb`for example), the preview (tune your nuxeo-yourdoc-view-layout to display something relevant, etc.
+  * Notice you can always handle the thumbnail yourself (add the `Thumbnail` facet and set an image to `thumb:thumb` for example), or the preview (tune your nuxeo-yourdoc-view-layout to display something relevant), etc.

 ### Java Features

 #### Streaming an Object
-Both the `S3HandlerImpl` and the `S3UtilsBlobProvider` classes allow for _streaming_ an object form S3.
+Both the `S3HandlerImpl` and the `S3UtilsBlobProvider` classes allow for _streaming_ an object from S3.
 This can be very useful when you don't want/don't need to actually download it.
 Both classes allow for streaming the whole object or a range.

-Please, see the code and its JavaDoc for details, `S3ObjectStreaming` interface and the `getInputStream`and `readBytes` methods.
+Please, see the code and its JavaDoc for details, the `S3ObjectStreaming` interface and its `getSequenceInputStream` and `readBytes` methods.

 These features are not available without explicitly calling them in Java though.
 For example, Nuxeo BlobProvider interface does not handle streaming, so Nuxeo will never try to get a stream from a S3 blob.
 The purpose of these classes is to allow our prospects/customers (with Java dev. skills of course) to use this code, either as is (as a maven dependency), or by forking it or just copy/pasting the relevant part, to be included in their own plugin(s).